hshadman/2d_conformational_landscape_map/README.md

 _PyConforMap_ is a companion to a paper that is under review for publication, as of 15 Feb, 2024.

-### If you have comments/suggestions, please feel free to email me at hs4md@virginia.edu.
+If you have comments/suggestions, please feel free to email me at hs4md@virginia.edu.

+## HOW TO CITE
-### HOW TO CITE: If you use this module, please cite us using the provided DOI.
+If you use this module, please cite us using the provided DOI.